 Looking like a barn from the outside, Roederer Estate’s tasting room is all about wine rather than architecture, art or glamour, and the estate makes some of the best sparkling wines in northern California, in my opinion.

-French enologists from the mother company, Louis Roederer, are still very much involved in the winemaking, said our winery guide Jim.
+French enologists from the mother company, Louis Roederer, are still very much involved in the winemaking, said our host Jim.
 They come to California every February to taste through base wines from 80 different plots, a well as 60 reserve wines, in order to decide on the final blends.

 Jim, who’d been with the Estate for four years, had as many winemaking stories, technical details, and own opinions to share, as we were willing to hear.
 This was definitely one of the better tours we’d been on, and at $6, a great value.